 Julia was originally a Mathematics teacher from UK until she stumbled across Kranti Yoga while travelling in India.
 She immediately signed up for a Yoga Teacher Training Course, 200 hours followed by 300 hours and was teaching at Kranti Yoga on completion in 2012.
 Previously, Julia had been practicing a variety of different styles of yoga including Vinyasa Flow and Hatha for over ten years.
 However, she has developed, with Kranti Yoga, as an Ashtanga Yoga Teacher.
 She particularly enjoys the pace, focus and meditative qualities of Ashtanga Yoga along with the anatomical awareness that the practice brings.
 For Julia, Ashtanga Yoga is a very physical, mental and spiritual activity that promotes a positive sense of welling being in everyday life.
 She is very much devoted to her practice.
 Julia lives in India for most of the year for her self-development and is learning more about yoga in the traditional way.
-She is currently practicing the Intermediate Series and ready to learn more.

 As a teacher, Julia believes strongly in lifelong learning and that we should always be trying to broaden our mind by trying something different as often as possible.
 She says that new experiences are key to our sense of fulfillment whether you are learning a new language, skill or hobby.
-For her, Ashtanga Yoga has a huge appeal as there is always more to learn whether from a philosophical point of view or something of a more technical nature.
+For her, Ashtanga Yoga has a huge appeal as there is always more to learn whether from a philosophical point of view or something of a more technical anatomical nature.

 Julia is the Course Coordinator at Kranti Yoga and is responsible for the daily running of courses at the shala.
 She is the Lead Teacher for the 500 hr YTTC.
 She teaches Ashtanga Yoga Primary Series Led Classes, Ashtanga Yoga Self-Practice, Anatomy and Alignment of the Primary Series, Teaching Methodology and Restorative Yoga.